IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/business-card.md

 ---
 title: Business Card
-subtitle: "Embedded firmware for a PCB \u201Cbusiness card\u201D that turns a tiny\
+subtitle: "Embedded firmware for a custom PCB business card that turns simple hardware\
-  \ accelerometer-driven 8\xD78 LED matrix into an interactive sand simulation and\
+  \ into an interactive demo platform.
+Written in C++/Arduino, it drives an 8x8 LED\
-  \ motion display.
-Built in C++/Arduino for hardware hackers and PCB designers, it\
+  \ matrix, reads a BMA400 accelerometer over I2C, and powers features like a tilt-driven\
-  \ showcases direct I2C sensor interfacing, custom matrix scanning, and real-time\
+  \ \u201Csand\u201D simulation and on-board diagnostics.
+Designed for hardware enthusiasts\
-  \ physics-inspired animation on severely constrained hardware."
+  \ and recruiters who appreciate hands-on electronics and low-level sensor integration."
 slug: business-card
 date: '2024-09-27'
 updated: '2024-11-04'